 Incredible speeds for high-speed applications:

-native light sensitivity, made possible by backside illuminated CMOS
+light sensitivity, made possible by backside illuminated CMOS sensor

-models offer extreme high frame rates at larger resolutions, up to
+offer extreme high frame rates at larger resolutions, up to 1.75 million

 - Real data for real results: frame rates are actual

 with no interpolation.

 - Record multiple experiments with up to 512 GB of memory

 that can be portioned up to 511 times

 - 10 Gb Ethernet is standard for the fastest data download

 - Use the Phantom CineMag V for up to 8TB